Culture of Switzerland: Visual arts

 In the 16th century Protestantism had a strong influence on visual arts in Switzerland.
 Samuel Hieronymus Grimm was a well-known 18th-century watercolourist and ink wash artist, although he created much of his notable work while in England.
 There was almost no influence from Italian or French Renaissance.
 Chiefly in modern times did Swiss artists begin to emerge internationally.
 Alberto Giacometti is said to have derived much of his inspiration from the Etruscans, but became internationally known.
 Jean Tinguely fascinated people from all over the world with complex moving sculptures constructed entirely from scrap materials.
 Paul Klee is sometimes regarded as Switzerland's most original and impressive painter.

-The Dada movement originated in the Cabaret Voltaire (Zurich) in Switzerland in 1916.
+The Dada movement originated in the Cabaret Voltaire in Zürich in 1916.

 Despite the relatively small number of internationally famous artists such as Alberto Giacometti and HR Giger, there are considerable art collections in renowned museums around Switzerland.
 These are not only found in the cities of Zürich, Basel and Geneva but also in smaller towns such as Schaffhausen, Martigny and Winterthur.
 The museums in the smaller towns pride themselves for their contribution to the arts, which exceed what is commonly found in provincial areas.

 Graphic arts flourish in Switzerland, as does creative photography.
 Examples of this can be found on calendars, magazines and outdoor billboard advertisements.